saturnlighting/literature-review/README.md

 Hurtado, and Aguilar-Luzón 2015; Lin Yang et al. 2017; Bonaccorsi et al.
 2020).

-Using Strava Heatmap data, Linchuan Yang et al. (2022) found lighting positively associations with running but not with cycling.
+Using Strava Heatmap data, Linchuan Yang et al. (2022), for example, found lighting positively associations with running but not with cycling.

 Steve Fotios and Robbins (2022) found that “darkness leads to significant reductions in pedestrians and cyclists but does not have a